WitoldFracek/qlist/README.md

 so in order to finally apply all the operations you need to express that.

 There is also an eagerly evaluated `EagerQList` in case all the actions performed on the list should be evaluated instantaneously.
-This object is in the `qwlist.eager_qwlist.eager` module, but it is also possible to transform `QList` into `EagerQList` simply by calling `eager()`
+This object is in the `qwlist.eager` module, but it is also possible to transform `QList` into `EagerQList` simply by calling `eager()`
 ```python
 >>> from qwlist import QList
 >>> QList(range(3)).eager().map(str)
 ['0', '1', '2']
 ```
-EagerQList has the same methods that QList has (`filter`, `map`, `foreach`, ...) but not lazy evaluated so there is no need to call `callect` at the end.
+EagerQList has the same methods that QList has (`filter`, `map`, `foreach`, ...) but not lazy evaluated so there is no need to call `collect` at the end.

 ---
 ## Examples